 This option is enabled by default when generating code for the first time for the selected folder.
 It is disabled by default when code is generated again (updated) in the selected output folder.

 In the Modules tab there is a list of project modules which can participate in code generation.
-It is possible to choose any subset of modules existing in an Adaptive Vision Studio project, as long as this doesn't cause breaking the dependencies existing in them.
+It is possible to choose any subset of modules existing in an Aurora Vision Studio project, as long as this doesn't cause breaking the dependencies existing in them.
 Selecting a subset of modules will cause that only macrofilters and global parameters present in the selected modules will be generated to C++ code.
 If disabling a module causes breaking dependencies (e.g. a macrofilter being generated refers to an other macrofilter which exists in a module which is disabled in code generation), it will be reported with an error during code generation.

 In the Options tab there are additional and advanced options modifying the behavior of the C++ Code Generator:

 - Include instances in diagnostic mode - diagnostic instances (instances processing data from diagnostic outputs of preceding filter instances) are meant to be used to analyze program execution during program development, that's why they aren't included by default in generated programs.
-In order to include such instances in a generated program this option has to be enabled (Note: in order to make diagnostic outputs of functions work correctly, enabling diagnostic mode in Adaptive Vision Library has to be taken into account in a C++ program).
+In order to include such instances in a generated program this option has to be enabled (Note: in order to make diagnostic outputs of functions work correctly, enabling diagnostic mode in Aurora Vision Library has to be taken into account in a C++ program).

 - Generate macrofilter inputs range checks - the virtual machine controls data on macrofilter inputs in terms of assigned to them allowed ranges.
 Generated code reproduces this behavior by default.
 If such control is not necessary in a final product, it is possible to uncheck this option to remove it from a C++ program.